whiskyechobravo/kerko/README.md

 * `KERKO_FEEDS`: A list of syndication feed formats to publish.
 Defaults to `['atom']`.
 If set to an empty list, no web feed will be provided.
 The only supported format is `'atom'`.
+* `KERKO_FEEDS_FIELDS`: List of fields to retrieve for each feed item (these may be used by the `KERKO_TEMPLATE_ATOM_FEED` template).
+Values in this list are keys identifying fields defined in the `kerko.composer.Composer` instance.
+One probably only needs to change the default list when overriding the template to display additional fields.
+Note that some fields from the default list may be required by other Kerko functions.
 * `KERKO_FEEDS_MAX_DAYS`: The age (in number of days) of the oldest items allowed into web feeds.
-The date field of the items are used for that purpose, and when no date is available, the date the item was added to Zotero is used instead.
+The Date field of the items are used for that purpose, and when no date is available, the date the item was added to Zotero is used instead.
 Defaults to `0` (no age limit).
-Note: When an item's date lacks the month and/or day, the 12th month of the year and/or last day of the month are used to determine its age.
+Unless your goal is to promote recent literature only, you should probably ignore this setting.
+Note: Items with missing dates will be considered as very recent, to prevent them from being excluded from feeds.
+For the same reason, items whose date lack the month and/or the day will be considered as from the 12th month of the year and/or the last day of the month.
 * `KERKO_FULLTEXT_SEARCH`: Allow full-text search of PDF attachments.
 Defaults to `True`.
 To get consistent results, see [Ensuring full-text indexing of your attachments in